davidtubehd/prank-viruses/README.md

 This virus dose not do any real harm.

-I am not responsible for amy REAL HARM done to your pc/computer.
+I am not responsible for any REAL HARM done to your pc/computer.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------